Respirable Crystalline Silica (RCS)

-WOHL performs analysis for crystalline-free silica including quartz, cristobalite and tridymite via X-ray diffraction based on OSHA ID-142.
-X-ray diffraction for the determination of crystalline silica is the preferred technique for almost all samples.
-It is specific to each form of crystalline silica.
-IR analysis cannot differentiate the types of silica, and it should only be used where you have a well-defined matrix like coal dust.
+WOHL performs analysis for RCS including quartz, cristobalite and tridymite via X-ray diffraction based on OSHA ID-142.
+X-ray diffraction for the determination of RCS is the preferred technique for almost all samples.
+It can differentiate forms of RCS that IR analysis cannot.
+IR analysis is typically only used where you have a well-defined matrix like coal dust.

-Respirable silica is collected on pre-weighed, 5 micron PVC filters using a cyclone capable of collecting respirable particles.
-There are many types of these cyclones, but the two most common are the SKC aluminum cyclone and the 10 mm nylon cyclone.
+Respirable crystalline silica is collected on pre-weighed, 5 micron PVC filters using a sampler capable of collecting the respirable fraction.
+Examples of samplers capable of this are cyclones and Parallel Particle Impactors from SKC (PPI’s).
+There are many types of cyclones, but the two most common are the SKC aluminum cyclone and the 10 mm nylon cyclone.
 The 10 mm nylon cyclones typically use two-piece, 37 mm cassettes and the aluminum cyclone typically uses three-piece, 37 mm cassettes.
 Refer to the manufacturer’s recommended flow rates for proper respirable sampling.
 Request the proper filter, two- or three-piece polystyrene cassettes, to fit your cyclone.
+The laboratory can provide samplers the PPI’s.
+They come in 3 varieties (different flow rates): 2 lpm, 4 lpm, and 8 lpm.
+Typically the 4 and 8 lpm samplers are used only for task-based sampling and may overload quickly with longer term sampling.
+The PPI’s are disposable and come with pre-weighed PVC filters from WOHL.
+There is a special charge for these due to their cost.

 Silica analysis can also be performed on total dust samples using PVC filters without a cyclone.
 Bulk samples are not required but can be analyzed.